 Painting appliances can be an inexpensive way to transform an ugly kitchen into a stylish and sophisticated space.
-Instead of buying new equipment or re-facing them, you can use spray paint for a fraction of the cost – and no one will know the difference!
+Instead of buying new equipment or re-facing a dishwasher or fridge, why not use a stainless steel paint kit?

 You can either paint your appliances to match and blend in with the surrounding kitchen cabinetry or you can paint them to match each other but stand out from the rest of the kitchen (ie stainless steel look).
 You can also paint your washing machine and dryer and brighten up a dull laundry room!

 What Type of Appliance Paint Should You Use?

 Get special appliance paint because it bonds better.
 It’s also super durable and is designed to resist scratches, etc..